OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **9\.
 What does "Clickpath" mean?**

-"Clickpath" is a function of the XING Services which registers access to XING Members’ Profiles by other XING Members, to event pages or access to specific information within XING Members’ Profiles.
-The information registered by Clickpath is only available to Premium Members of XING XING and organizers who have booked the Event Plus option for their events.
+"Clickpath" is a function of the XING Services which registers access to XING Members’ Profiles by other XING Members, to event pages, to job ads, to Business Pages, to Employer Branding Profiles or access to specific information within XING Members’ Profiles.
+The information registered by Clickpath is only available to Premium Members of XING, people who post job ads, operators of Business Pages and Employer Branding Profiles, and organizers who have booked the Event Plus option for their events.

 By using Clickpath you can see which Profiles of other XING Members you have visited.
 You can also check which other XING Members have visited your Profile.
-By the same token, all other Premium Members of XING can do the same, i.e. they may see whether you have visited their Profile. **This feature is an essential part of contact management on XING and as such an essential feature of the XING Services: you are not able to deactivate this feature in your privacy settings.
+By the same token, all other Premium Members of XING can do the same, i.e. they may see whether you have visited their Profile, event page, Business Page, Employer Branding Profile or job ad. **This feature is an essential part of contact management on XING and as such an essential feature of the XING Services: you are not able to deactivate this feature in your privacy settings.
 If you do not agree that other XING Members may see that you have visited their Profile, you should not use the XING Services.**

 Furthermore, Clickpath registers which XING Members have visited your XING "About me" page which you can set up within the framework of XING Services, and which XING Members have visited the website of one of your previous companies.